Childhood Cerebral Palsy Integrated Neuroscience Discovery Network “CP-NET” – Clinical Database Platforms

 Has your child been diagnosed with Cerebral Palsy (CP)?
-Consider participating in one or both of our research studies:
+Consider participating in our research study CP-NET.

-We’re working on building two databases of information about kids in Ontario (CP-NET) and across Canada (The Canadian CP Registry) who have been diagnosed with CP.
-Our goal is to better understand how many kids are affected by CP in different parts of Ontario and Canada and to better understand the causes of CP.
-We’re hoping that learning more about what causes CP will transform care and treatments for children and their families.”
+We’re working on building a database of information about kids in Ontario (CP-NET) who have been diagnosed with CP.
+Our goal is to better understand how many kids are affected by CP in different parts of Ontario and to better understand the causes of CP.
+We’re hoping that learning more about what causes CP will transform care and treatments for children and their families.

 Who can participate

-Children with CP who are 2 years and older, born after January 1st 2009 and who live anywhere in Ontario are invited to participate in CP-NET.
-Children born after January 1st 2008, who have CP and live in the City of Toronto are invited to participate in The Canadian Cerebral Palsy Registry.
+Children with CP who are 2 years and older, born after January 1st 2009 are invited to participate in CP-NET.

 Ontario Brain Institute (OBI)